tristar2001/vim-cide/README.md

 * Search history
   * All search history is preserved and displayed in a seperate buffer
   * Last browsed position of each search is preserved that helps to navigate between multiple search results

+# Work flow
+* Start a search
+  * \<Leader\>g to search a symbol with ag (silver searcher), configure file types, base directory, and other options (case, whole-word, etc.)
+  * \<Leader\>s to search a symbol by cscope
+* Search with last configured options
+  * \<Leader\>l
+* Navigate between search results
+  * Double-click items in "QResulst" (search result) window to view the code
+* Navigate between history search requests
+  * Double-click items in "QHistory" (Search History) window to for previous search results

 # Default Keymaps
 Note the default Leader key is '\'